catherinepope/papermod/content/about.md

 I have a PhD in Victorian literature, which I was awarded for my thesis on Florence Marryat, a prolific novelist who enjoyed a very colourful personal life.
 Her most famous novel is about a bisexual psychic vampire called Harriet.
 As you might have guessed, Marryat wasn’t a conventional Victorian.

+I've [written three books](/writing/), along with some book chapters and other bits and bobs.

 A couple of years ago, I left the tech sector to coach and train academics, from PhD researchers through to professors.
 You can find out more about [my work](/work/).

 In 2023, just before my 50th birthday, I was diagnosed as autistic.
 Although this wasn’t a complete surprise, it took me a while to absorb the implications.
 Although I haven't received a formal diagnosis, it's likely I also have ADHD - which makes me AuDHD.
 The ADHD part of my brain loves learning new things; the autistic part enjoys developing systems for organising them.
 It's mostly a harmonious relationship.